Efficient ion re-acceleration in laboratory-produced interpenetrating collisionless shocks

 Fig.~\ref{simu}a illustrates the spatiotemporal evolution of the convective electric field $E_y$ in the colliding-shock case.
 The two shocks form within the first 1~ns of the simulation, and propagate at an initial velocity of $v_{sh} \approx 2750 \pm 250\,\rm km/s$, close to the experimental observation and corresponding to an initial kinetic energy of $E_{sh} \equiv 0.5 m_p v_{sh}^2 \approx 40\,\rm keV$.

-The shocks collide at $1.25 \pm 0.25\,\rm ns$ at the center of the simulation box ($x=0$), where the local plasma density increases tenfold compared to its unperturbed value (not shown), with their velocities decreasing to $1000 \pm 200\,\rm km/s$.
+The shocks collide at $1.25 \pm 0.25\,\rm ns$ at the center of the simulation box ($x=0$), where the simulated local plasma density increases tenfold compared to its unperturbed value (see Section 6 of the Supp.
+Info. and Fig. S12), with their velocities decreasing to $1000 \pm 200\,\rm km/s$.

 Particle tracking allows us to identify the energization mechanism at work during the shock collision.
 Fig.~\ref{simu}a shows four representative particle trajectories overlaid on the field evolution map.
 Their transverse velocity, $v_y$, is indicated by the color scale at the top.
 After reflecting off either shock front, these particles gain most of their energy by traveling back and forth in the unperturbed regions of the two flows.
 There, as they propagate against either flow, they are energized by the local convective electric field, i.e., when $E_y$ is positive (or negative), the particles have their $v_y$ also being positive (or negative) \cite{fazzini2022particle,yao2023investigating}.